0rAX0/GNOME-Concepts/README.md

 ##How to start working on a project

 Great!
 You've seen an idea that you'd like to make happen, you're awesome!
 First, you need to ckeck the [status](https://github.com/0rAX0/GNOME-Concepts/wiki/Status) to see if the idea is availble for you to work on if it's not you can always help the existing developer(s) maintain and improve their work, you how this works.
 If it _is_ available, then make sure to change the status in the Wiki page and provide a link to your repo so people can follow.
-Also, if you don't think
+Also, if you don't or can't work on your project anymore please make sure to update and Wiki page so someone else can take over.

 ##How to report bugs